Eschatologue/CM_wiki/docs/class/wizard/hedge-mage.md

 *Your skill with basic magic is second to none, allowing you to spontaneously cast low-level spells that you haven't prepared.*

-As a **:rsc-a: Magic**{ .rsc } action, you can cast any spell that is :spell-lv2: level 2 or lower from your spellbook, even if you don't have the spell prepared, expending the appropriate spell slot.
+As a **:rsc-a: Magic**{.rsc} action, you can cast any spell that is :spell-lv2: level 2 or lower from your spellbook, even if you don't have the spell prepared, expending the appropriate spell slot.
 The spell must have a casting time of action.

 You can cast a spell in this way a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.